Liao993/HenryLiao_portfolio/README.md

 * **Immigrantion** to PEI resulted in the increase of carbon emissions, but the improvement of building efficiency can slow down it.

-## Project 2 : PEI Wind and Solar Energy Development to support the electrification of PEI house heating system
+## Project 2 : PEI Wind and Solar Energy Development to replace heating oil

 To see more detail in the complete Project, please [click](https://hackmd.io/@WY7WYsMqTwyJzJLs_SoHcQ/rkMAx2ME2) here.